peterbult/cov-models/README.md

 		 5    2   covbb      phib       deg      0.0          +/-  0.0
 		 6    2   covbb      rho                 5.00000E-02  +/-  0.0
 		 7    2   covbb      norm                1.00000      +/-  0.0
-														 Data group: 2
-		 8    1   phabs      nH         10^22    1.00000      = p1
-		 9    2   covbb      ReIm                0            = p2
-		10    2   covbb      kT         keV      3.00000      = p3
-		11    2   covbb      phia       deg      0.0          = p4
-		12    2   covbb      phib       deg      0.0          = p5
-		13    2   covbb      rho                 5.00000E-02  = p6
-		14    2   covbb      norm                1.00000      = p7
 	________________________________________________________________________

 	XSPEC> fit

 That's it.
-Notice that all parameters are tied between the two spectra - this is intentional.
-The underlying model exists in complex space, so it is the same for both data groups.
+The underlying model exists in complex space, so it is the same for both spectra in the datagroup.
 Only the projections into the real an imaginary planes differ.
 As noted, the model (`covbb` in this case) will select the output mode based on the `ReIm` parameter, which is read automatically from the FITS file header.

-If, for whatever reason, you do not want to use the headers, the output mode can also be set directly in `xspec` as follows
+If, for whatever reason, you do not want to use the headers, you can also load the spectra into separate datagroups

+	XSPEC> data 1:1 cov_real.pha 2:2 cov_imag.pha

+and specifiy the projection model through the ReIm parameter as as follows

 	XSPEC> newpar 2 1
 	XSPEC> newpar 9 2